 \item We introduce and analyze \textit{annular} proximity graphs and their effect on multi-manifold clustering.
 These are simple extensions of $\veps$-proximity graphs that nonetheless can be shown to be, theoretically and numerically, better than the vanilla $\veps$-graphs for multi-manifold clustering.

 \item We analyze a family of \textit{annular proximity graphs with angle constraints}.
 This family is shown to satisfy the full inner connectivity and sparse outer connectivity conditions when their parameters are tuned appropriately.
-We contrast this construction with other constructions such as those based on local PCA which in general do not satisfy the full inner connectivity condition.
+We contrast this construction with other constructions such as those based on local PCA, which in general do not satisfy the full inner connectivity condition.

-\item Through numerical examples and some heuristic computations we provide further insights into the use of spectral methods for multi-manifold clustering. \end{itemize}
+\item Through numerical examples and some heuristic computations, we provide further insights into the use of spectral methods for multi-manifold clustering. \end{itemize}

 The rest of the paper is organized as follows.
-Our theoretical framework is presented in section \ref{section: setup} where we formalize the setting for the multi-manifold clustering problem, introduce the definitions of sparsely outer connected and fully inner connected similarity graphs, and state our main theoretical results.
+Our theoretical framework is presented in section \ref{section: setup}, where we formalize the setting for the multi-manifold clustering problem, introduce the definitions of sparsely outer connected and fully inner connected similarity graphs, and state our main theoretical results.
 In our first results, the ones in section \ref{sec:SameDim}, we assume that all underlying manifolds have the same dimension, and in section \ref{subsection: Different dimensions} we extend to settings where the dimensions of the underlying manifolds can be different.
-In section \ref{sec:GraphConstruct} we discuss an example of a graph construction which satisfies the full inner connectivity and sparse outer connectivity conditions.
-In section \ref{section: discussion} we present a series of numerical experiments whose goal is to illustrate the theory developed throughout the paper and highlight some drawbacks of the methods for MMC that we discuss.
+In section \ref{sec:GraphConstruct} we discuss an example of a graph construction that satisfies the full inner connectivity and sparse outer connectivity conditions.
+In section \ref{section: discussion} we present a series of numerical experiments whose goal is to illustrate the theory developed throughout the paper and highlight some drawbacks of the MMC methods discussed in the paper.
 In Appendix \ref{Section: main results} we present the proofs of all the results from sections \ref{sec:SameDim} and \ref{subsection: Different dimensions}.